amcguier/fsproj-mode/README.md

 fsproj-mode
 ===========

-An Emacs major mode for viewing and editing F# project files.
+An Emacs major-mode for creating, viewing and editing F# project files.